rcsv/phalcon-starter-kit/README.md

-# phalcon-starter-kit
+# Phalcon Starter Kit
-a phalcon starter kit with docker-compose
+phalcon-starter-kit is a phalcon starter kit with docker-compose.

 ## Overview